cakephp/docs/en/appendices/3-0-migration-guide.rst

 * When configuring loggers you should use ``'levels'`` instead of 'types'.
 * You can no longer specify custom log levels.
 You must use the default set of log levels.
 You should use logging scopes to create custom log files or specific handling for different sections of your application.
+Using a non-standard log level will now throw an exception.
 * :php:trait:`Cake\\Log\\LogTrait` was added.
 You can use this trait in your classes to add the ``log()`` method.
 * The logging scope passed to :php:meth:`Cake\\Log\\Log::write()` is now forwarded